dennypradipta/n8n-chat-history/README.md

 - Golang installed on your system
 - Bun installed on your system
-- PostgreSQL database instance
+- PostgreSQL Memory Node connected to your agents or memory managers
-- n8n instance (for adding chat data)
+- n8n (for adding chat data)

 ## Setup